jehrhardt/jehrhardt.github.io/_posts/2013-11-25-setup-mac-for-development.md

 -----------------------

-In the past I have used [iTerm 2](http://www.iterm2.com), but after some improvements in the last years, I am using Apple's Terinal app again.
+In the past I have used [iTerm 2](http://www.iterm2.com), but after some improvements in the last years, I am using Apple's Terminal app again.
 It is good enough for me 😉.

 Apple comes with the [Bash](http://www.gnu.org/software/bash/) as the default Shell.
 That might be fine for